suvanshm/pathfinding-visualizer/OUR_README.md

 This is the main entry point for the application.
 Run this script to start the visualizer.

+## Components

+### grid.py

+The `grid.py` file contains the `Grid` class, which represents a grid of spots.
+The grid is implemented as a 2D list of `Spot` objects.
+The `Grid` class has several methods:

+- `__init__(self, rows)`: Initializes a `Grid` object with a 2D list of `Spot` objects.
+The number of rows and columns in the grid is determined by the `rows` parameter.

+- `reset()`: Resets all the attributes of each spot in the grid except walls, start, and target.
+This method is useful for repeating visualizations with the same grid pattern.

+- `clear()`: Clears the grid by resetting all spot attributes to their default values.

+- `draw_grid(window)`: Draws the grid on the given window, with each spot colored according to its state.

+- `update_neighbors()`: Updates the neighbors of each spot in the grid based on the current state of the grid.
+Calls the corresponding spot function for each spot in the grid.

+- `num_wall()`: Returns the number of wall spots in the grid, for displaying in stats menu.

+### spot.py

+The `spot.py` file contains the `Spot` class, which represents a single spot or node on the grid.
+The `Spot` class has several attributes and methods:

+- `__init__(self, row, col)`: Initializes a `Spot` object with the given row and column coordinates.
+It also initializes several other attributes such as `start`, `target`, `wall`, `visited`, `queued`, `path`, `neighbors`, and `previous`.

+- `draw_spot(self, window, color)`: Draws the `Spot` on the given window with the specified color.
+The position of the spot is determined by its row and column attributes.

+- `update_neighbors(self, grid)`: Updates the list of neighboring spots for the current spot based on the given grid.
+A neighbor is considered valid if it is not a wall and is within the bounds of the grid.

 ## Algorithms

 This project includes several different pathfinding algorithms, each in its own Python script.